Shakespeare's Globe

 Shakespeare's Globe is a reconstruction of the Globe Theatre, an Elizabethan playhouse first built in 1599 for which William Shakespeare wrote his plays.
 Like the original, it is located on the south bank of the River Thames, in Southwark, London.
-The reconstruction was completed in 1997 and while concentrating on Shakespeare's work also hosts a variety of other theatrical productions.
+The reconstruction was completed in 1997 and the theatre's official opening was attended by Queen Elizabeth II.

+While concentrating on Shakespeare's work, the theatre also hosts a variety of other theatrical productions in the summer months.
 Part of the Globe's complex also hosts the Sam Wanamaker Playhouse for smaller, indoor productions, in a setting which also recalls the period.

 Background

 The original globe theatre was built in 1599 by the Lord Chamberlain's Men, destroyed by a fire in 1613, rebuilt in 1614, and then demolished in 1644.
 The modern Globe Theatre is an academic approximation based on available evidence of the 1599 and 1614 buildings.
 It is considered quite realistic, though modern safety requirements mean that it accommodates only 1,400 spectators compared to the original theatre's 3,000.

 The modern Shakespeare's Globe was founded by the actor and director Sam Wanamaker, and built about 230 m from the site of the original theatre in the historic open-air style.
 It opened to the public in 1997, with a production of Henry V.

 Michelle Terry currently serves as artistic director.
 She is the second actor-manager in charge of the organisation, following Mark Rylance, the founding artistic director.

 The site also includes the Sam Wanamaker Playhouse, an indoor theatre which opened in January 2014.
 This is a smaller, candle-lit space based on historic plans for an indoor playhouse of Jacobean era London (possibly Blackfriars Theatre).

 The Shakespeare's Globe Studios, an educational and rehearsal studio complex, is situated just around the corner from the main site.